 The Program Officer Competency Model is designed to be very broad in scope.
-Depending on your theory of philanthropy (Patton, Foot and Radner, 2015) a given foundation may emphasize certain KSAOs more than others.
+Depending on your theory of philanthropy (Patton, Foot, and Radner, 2015) a given foundation may emphasize certain KSAOs more than others.
 Some foundations, for example, may emphasize policy skills, while others might emphasize network building as a key strategy.
-The model can be used to guide the development of job postings, to design professional development activities, or to inform performance management.
+The model can be used to guide the development of job postings, design professional development activities, or inform performance management.
 We will be looking to the field for use cases to help us understand how useful it is and where we can make enhancements.

 Grigoryev, P. (2006).
 Hiring by competency models.
 The Journal for Quality and Participation, 29(4), 16–18, 39.